Counseling and Psychotherapy in Atlanta

 I’m John Ballew and I’m a Licensed Professional Counselor.
 My passion is helping people build happier lives and stronger relationships.
-I limit the number of individuals and couples I work with so I can provide each with the best possible care and attention.
-It is my joy to work with all sorts of people with a style that is engaged, supportive and nonjudgmental.
+It is my joy to provide a safe space to work with all sorts of people; my style is engaged, supportive and nonjudgmental.
 I’ve been a professional counselor in private practice Atlanta for more than 25 years.
-I have a Master of Science degree in clinical psychology from Purdue University and I’m a member of the American Counseling Association.

 Let's get started.